This info often isn’t easy to find.

 If your product or service is covered by Mintel, there is a good chance that a Mintel market research report has statistics you could use--but Mintel does not research every type of industry/ product.
 The Statistical Abstract is a good place to look for industry statistics from the U.S. government (sometimes it has stats from associations or other sources too.)

-If these sources don't work, try more sources using the brown tabs above to research sources from the census bureau and/or market research firm web sites.
+If these sources don't work, try more sources using the green tabs at left to research sources from the census bureau and/or market research firm web sites.
 The last tab takes you to the Industry Research Guide which offers more sources of industry info (including associations & articles).